-This Ham and Broccoli Breakfast Casserole is a great way to use up any leftover ham from Easter, Christmas, or any other holiday.
-With simple ingredients, it cooks up in the oven for an easy and delicious gluten free breakfast.
+This Ham and Broccoli Breakfast Casserole is a great way to use up any leftover holiday ham, to serve a large crowd, or for weekday meal prep.
+With simple ingredients, it cooks up in the oven for an easy and delicious gluten-free breakfast.

 Ingredients for ham & broccoli breakfast casserole